tamdoancong/application/README.md

 ##########################################################################

+I propose an enhanced Large Language Models(LLMs) architectures for summarizing long documents which reduce significant input token cost, number of unimportant input tokens, and number of unnecessary computational operations when utilizing LLMs for summarizing long documents.
+These architectures also handle limited input tokens of most standard LLMs but avoiding the expensive process of modifying architecture or of additional training.
+Below is an end user app built on the Local Extractor and API LLM architecture.

-### @@ Combined API and offline summary AI app (Version 1.1.0 Window OS,158 MB) : In this version, the app can summarize long documents  (ex: 800 pages) both  in 'Local mode' (producing reasonable result) or in 'API mode' (generating fantastic result).
+### @@ An End User RingChains and API LLM Summarization app (Version 1.1.0 Window OS,158 MB) : In this version, the app can summarize long documents  (ex: 800 pages) both  in 'Local mode' (producing reasonable result) or in 'API mode' (generating fantastic result).

 #### I. Users can download directly a single .exe file from my Google Drive link: